Surround sound: Surround microphone techniques

 Most 2-channel stereophonic microphone techniques are compatible with a 3-channel setup (LCR), as many of these techniques already contain a center microphone or microphone pair.
-Microphone techniques for LCR should, however, try to obtain greater channel separation to prevent conflicting phantom images between L/C and L/R for example.
+Microphone techniques for LCR should, however, try to obtain greater channel separation to prevent conflicting phantom images between L/C and L/R, for example.
 Specialised techniques have therefore been developed for 3-channel stereo.
 Surround microphone techniques largely depend on the setup used, therefore being biased towards the 5.1 surround setup, as this is the standard.

-Surround recording techniques can be differentiated into those that use single arrays of microphones placed in close proximity, and those treating front and rear channels with separate arrays.
+Surround recording techniques can be differentiated into those that use single arrays of microphones placed in close proximity and those treating front and rear channels with separate arrays.
 Close arrays present more accurate phantom images, whereas separate treatment of rear channels is usually used for ambiance.
 For accurate depiction of an acoustic environment, such as a halls, side reflections are essential.
-Appropriate microphone techniques should therefore be used if room impression is important.
-Although the reproduction of side images are very unstable in the 5.1 surround setup, room impressions can still be accurately presented.
+Appropriate microphone techniques should therefore be used if the room impression is important.
+Although the reproduction of side images is very unstable in the 5.1 surround setup, room impressions can still be accurately presented.

-Some microphone techniques used for coverage of three front channels, include double-stereo techniques, INA-3 (Ideal Cardioid Arrangement), the Decca Tree setup and the OCT (Optimum Cardioid Triangle).
+Some microphone techniques used for coverage of three front channels, include double-stereo techniques, INA-3 (Ideal Cardioid Arrangement), the Decca tree setup and the OCT (Optimum Cardioid Triangle).
 Surround techniques are largely based on 3-channel techniques with additional microphones used for the surround channels.
 A distinguishing factor for the pickup of the front channels in surround is that less reverberation should be picked up, as the surround microphones will be responsible for the pickup of reverberation.
 Cardioid, hypercardioid, or supercardioid polar patterns will therefore often replace omnidirectional polar patterns for surround recordings.
 To compensate for the lost low-end of directional (pressure gradient) microphones, additional omnidirectional (pressure microphones), exhibiting an extended low-end response, can be added.
 The microphone's output is usually low-pass filtered.

 A simple surround microphone configuration involves the use of a front array in combination with two backward-facing omnidirectional room microphones placed about 10–15 meters away from the front array.
 If echoes are notable, the front array can be delayed appropriately.
-Alternatively, backward facing cardioid microphones can be placed closer to the front array for a similar reverberation pickup.
+Alternatively, backward-facing cardioid microphones can be placed closer to the front array for a similar reverberation pickup.

 The INA-5 (Ideal Cardioid Arrangement) is a surround microphone array that uses five cardioid microphones resembling the angles of the standardized surround loudspeaker configuration defined by the ITU Rec.
 775. Dimensions between the front three microphone as well as the polar patterns of the microphones can be changed for different pickup angles and ambient response.
 This technique therefore allows for great flexibility.